 Researchers in a 2012 study found a blend of essential oils to be effective in decreasing menstrual pain in terms of severity and duration.
 Participants used a cream containing lavender, clary sage, and marjoram to massage their lower bellies daily.

-According to another study in 2013, an essential oil blend was successful in reducing discomfort and menstrual bleeding.
+According to another in 2013, an essential oil blend was successful in reducing discomfort and menstrual bleeding.
 Participants were massaged with a blend of cinnamon, clove, rose, and lavender in sweet almond oil.
 They were massaged once daily for seven days before their periods.

-Another study showed the potential of an essential oil blend to lessen pain and reduce depression in people with terminal cancer.
+Another showed the potential of an essential oil blend to lessen pain and reduce depression in people with terminal cancer.
 These participants had their hands massaged with bergamot, lavender, and frankincense in sweet almond oil.

 Be sure to use a carrier oil to dilute your chosen essential oil.
 Applying an undiluted essential oil can cause skin irritation and inflammation.